spotlightpa/poor-richard/content/news/2021-02-01-SPLUNEMPLOY01.md

 +++
 arc-id = "XKLHZMGNSJGHZJSTVQMTMLYTXM"
-internal-id = "SPLUNEMPLOY01"
-internal-budget = ""
-image = "external/2xg86ph0hppr4sxwr0r6s5wtzw.jpeg"
-image-description = "Hundreds of thousands of Pennsylvanians, including Sandra Huffman of East Greenville, Pa., have been struggling to make ends meet in January because of a month-long gap in coronavirus unemployment benefits." image-caption = "" image-credit = "JESSICA GRIFFIN / Philadelphia Inquirer" image-size = "" published = 2021-02-01T10:00:00Z slug = "pa-coronavirus-unemployment-delay-missing-payments-struggle" authors = ["Rebecca Moss"] byline = "Rebecca Moss of Spotlight PA" title = "Stress, delays, and confusion still plague jobless in Pennsylvania, and January brought little relief " subtitle = "" description = "Pandemic unemployment benefits are a lifeline for more than 400,000 Pennsylvanians who don’t qualify for traditional unemployment.
-But payments stalled this year and people are struggling." blurb = "Pandemic unemployment benefits are a lifeline for more than 400,000 Pennsylvanians who don’t qualify for traditional unemployment.
-But payments stalled this year and people are struggling." kicker = "Coronavirus" topics = ["Coronavirus"] series = [] linktitle = "" suppress-featured = false weight = 0 url = "" aliases = [] modal-exclude = false no-index = false language-code = "" layout = "" extended-kicker = ""
+authors = ["Rebecca Moss"]
+blurb = "Pandemic unemployment benefits are a lifeline for more than 400,000 Pennsylvanians who don’t qualify for traditional unemployment.
+But payments stalled this year and people are struggling." byline = "Rebecca Moss of Spotlight PA" description = "Pandemic unemployment benefits are a lifeline for more than 400,000 Pennsylvanians who don’t qualify for traditional unemployment.
+But payments stalled this year and people are struggling." image = "external/2xg86ph0hppr4sxwr0r6s5wtzw.jpeg" image-credit = "JESSICA GRIFFIN / Philadelphia Inquirer" image-description = "Hundreds of thousands of Pennsylvanians, including Sandra Huffman of East Greenville, Pa., have been struggling to make ends meet in January because of a month-long gap in coronavirus unemployment benefits." internal-id = "SPLUNEMPLOY01" kicker = "Coronavirus" modal-exclude = false no-index = false published = 2021-02-01T05:00:00-05:00 slug = "pa-coronavirus-unemployment-delay-missing-payments-struggle" suppress-featured = false title = "Stress, delays, and confusion still plague jobless in Pennsylvania, and January brought little relief " topics = ["Coronavirus"]
 +++

 <a href="https://www.spotlightpa.org/"><i><b>Spotlight PA</b></i></a><i> is an independent, non-partisan newsroom powered by The Philadelphia Inquirer in partnership with PennLive/The Patriot-News, TribLIVE/Pittsburgh Tribune-Review, and WITF Public Media. </i><a href="https://www.spotlightpa.org/newsletters"><i>Sign up for our free newsletters</i></a><i>.</i>